-The Buccaneers are sponsoring Adam's Angels Ministry for the 2015-16 school year as part of its Adopt-A-Charity program.
-Each athletic team will host an Adam's Angels Ministry night during the course of the season to support Adam's Angels, a group that provides care through physical, emotional, financial and spiritual support for families battling childhood cancer.
+The Buccaneers sponsored Adam's Angels Ministry for the 2015-16 school year as part of its Adopt-A-Charity program.
+Each athletic team hosted an Adam's Angels Ministry night during the course of the season to support Adam's Angels, a group that provides care through physical, emotional, financial and spiritual support for families battling childhood cancer.

 Volleyball hosts Adam's Angels match 2015

 Blinn College and Here I Am Orphan Ministries

 The Buccaneers sponsored Here I Am Orphan Ministries for the 2014-15 school year as part of its Adopt-a-Charity program.
 Each team hosted an Here I Am Orphan Ministries Night during the course of the season to support Here I Am Orphan Ministries, a Christian non-profit ministry dedicated to reaching out to orphaned children domestically and abroad.

 Blinn College student-athletes recently stepped up to the plate - figuratively speaking, of course - with a check presentation of more than $1,000 to support adoption awareness.

 Blinn's football, volleyball, men's and women's basketball, baseball and softball teams combined to raise $1,062.50 for Here I Am Orphan Ministries, a Christian, nonprofit ministry dedicated to reaching orphaned children domestically and abroad.

 Proceeds came from ticket sales at sporting events throughout the year and contributions from Buccaneer fans.